When you check a thesaurus, the conjunction AND is usually in the list as an AS WELL AS synonym.

 My friend Paul has two dogs, as well as a canary.

-You could also say that not only does Paul have two dogs, but he also has a canary.
+You could also say that Paul not only has two dogs but also a canary.

 It’s clear that the two dogs are the main pets.